 Among food products, the mean frequency of price changes for unprocessed foods (46.4 percent) is more than twice as large as that for processed foods (21.4 percent).
 Again, the high frequency of price changes for unprocessed food is likely due to the strong dependence of these prices on world market prices and exchange rates.
 Similarly, the frequency of price changes for durable goods (27.4 percent) is more than twice as large as that for non-durable goods (12.4 percent).
-The high frequency of price changes for durable goods in highly competitive retail markets with low profit margins.
+The high frequency of price changes for durable goods might be because they are often sold in highly competitive retail markets with low profit margins.